Global-Policy-Lab/gpl-covid/README.md

 For the United States, pieces of this policy/testing regime data collection pipeline are scripted.
 If you wish to perform those scripted portions, follow these steps:

-1. Begin with manually collected policy data [here](data/raw/usa/US_covid_policies_pre_school_closure_data.xlsx)
-2. To incorporate US policy on school closures due to COVID-19 into the raw policy dataset, download the most up-to-date information on school closures [here](https://www.edweek.org/ew/section/multimedia/map-coronavirus-and-school-closures.html) and save to [here](data/raw/usa/coronavirus-and-school-closures.html)
-3. `Rscript US_cleaning_school_district_closures.R`: Clean the downloaded school closures data and prepare it to be merged with the rest of the raw US policy data that was manually collected.
-The clean school closure data is saved [here](data/interim/usa/US_school_closures_clean.csv).
-4. `Rscript US_pop_weight_US_policies.R`: Merge the school closure data with the raw US policy data that was manually collected, create population-weighted policy variables, and save [data/interim/usa/US_COVID-19_policies.csv](data/interim/usa/US_COVID-19_policies.csv)
-5. `python codes/data/usa/download_latest_covidtrackingdotcom_data.py`: Downloads testing regime data. **Note**: It seems this site has been getting high traffic and frequently fails to process requests.
+1. `python codes/data/usa/download_latest_covidtrackingdotcom_data.py`: Downloads testing regime data. **Note**: It seems this site has been getting high traffic and frequently fails to process requests.
 If this script throws an error due to that issue, try again later.
-6. `jupyter nbconvert --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/usa/add_testing_regimes_to_covidtrackingdotcom_data.ipynb`: Check that detected testing regime changes make sense and discard any false detections (it is in a notebook so you should manually check the detected changes, but you may run it directly using our choices with the above command).
+2. `jupyter nbconvert --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/usa/add_testing_regimes_to_covidtrackingdotcom_data.ipynb`: Check that detected testing regime changes make sense and discard any false detections (it is in a notebook so you should manually check the detected changes, but you may run it directly using our choices with the above command).

 #### Epidemiological data